Former Orangeburg officer charged; SLED warrant alleges he forcibly stomped man with boot

 In setting bond, Lake noted, “I agree with Mr. Pascoe on the nature of the offense.”

-Lake set Dukes’ bond at $10,000 cash or surety and ordered him not to have any contact with the alleged victim or the alleged victim’s family and not to possess any firearms while out on bond.
+Lake set Dukes’ bond at $10,000 cash or surety.
+He’s not to possess any firearms while out on bond.

-The incident occurred on July 26 as Dukes was responding to a report of a person with a gun on Colleton Street.
+The incident occurred on July 26 as officers responded to a report of a person with a gun on Colleton Street, according to ODPS Chief Mike Adams.

-Attorney Justin Bamberg, who’s representing Clarence Gailyard, the 58-year-old man Dukes is accused of assaulting, said Gailyard was walking with a stick and completely unarmed.
+Dukes allegedly encountered 58-year-old Clarence Gailyard, who was walking with a stick and completely unarmed, said Justin Bamberg, Gailyard’s attorney.

+Gailyard has pins and rods in his knee, leg and hip from a previous injury, Bamberg said.

+“Officer Dukes ordered my client and another individual to get on the ground, but because of my client’s disability, he’s relatively slow,” Bamberg said.

 On Friday, Orangeburg city officials called a press conference to announce that Dukes’ employment with the city was terminated following a review of the incident and video from it.
 Bamberg says the video will be released at some point.